CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 Of course, things are never as straightforward as we would like them to be.
 The title for this section should probably of been "***How It Sometimes Works***".

-## Image Compatibilty, Issues and Limitations.
+## Image Compatibility, Issues and Limitations.

 This program (*using the libjpeg-turbo library*) will first re-encode your image as a ***progressive*** encoded ***JPG***.
 These images are identifed by the segment marker "***FFC2***" (*Start of Frame 2/Progressive DCT*).   ***X/Twitter*** uses this method for encoding ***JPG*** images posted on its platform, if required.